dasch-swiss/dsp-api/docs/02-knora-ontologies/salsah-gui.md

 ### guiElement

-`guiElement` can be attached to a property definition to indicate which SALSAH GUI element should be used to enter data for the property.
+`guiElement` can be attached to a property definition to indicate which GUI element should be used to enter data for the property.
 This should be one of the individuals of class `Guielement` described below.